Vandy snaps 26-game SEC skid by upsetting No. 18 LSU 99-90

 LSU took its biggest lead of the first half on its opening bucket.
 The teams swapped the lead nine times with six ties before Evans helped Vanderbilt go up by as much as 13 as he hit 5 of 7 beyond the arc.
 Vanderbilt led 52-47 at halftime in a season where the Commodores finished two games scoring 50 or less.

-Vanderbilt answered with six straight to go up 86-83 on Pippen’s jumper with 3:46 remaining.
+Vanderbilt answered with six straight to go up 86-83 on Scotty Pippen Jr.’s jumper with 3:46 remaining.
 The Commodores finished the game on a 19-7 run to snap their drought.

-“They smelled it there at the end,” Stackhouse said of his Commodores.

 BIG PICTURE